Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 Author: Jotham Stein

-Why this Book is Recommended: This book is all about how employees, executives, and entrepreneurs protect themselves while employed or if they are running a business.
-Based on 25 years of experience in protecting known executives and employees around the country, Jotham Stein is a Silicon Valley lawyer who will guide you through all the pitfalls and practices that he uses to help his client.
+Why this book is recommended: This book is all about how employees, executives, and entrepreneurs protect themselves while employed or if they are running a business.
+Based on 25 years of experience in protecting known executives and employees around the country, Jotham Stein is a Silicon Valley lawyer who will guide you through all the pitfalls and practices that he uses to help his clients.
 Learning from faults and how to counter possible attacks on your arguments & storyline (like in court in this book) is a must if you want to become the best negotiator yourself.

 6. Stealing From Your Future Self – How to break through your Insecurities and confidently negotiate your salary